kennetpostigo/component-kit/README.md

 compose different data sets on the same axes.
 What I need to finish is the RadialBarChart, and TreeMap.
 Also, I will be adding animation to the charts with `react-motion`.
 Most of the Layout components that are included in the library are also finished.
 I am also open to taking requests for charts that developers want.
+Big thanks to @alaingalvan for creating the logo and brand.

 ## Install
 ```bash